Pslempers/Pslempers/README.md

 - 👋
 - Hi, I’m @pslempers
 - 👀
-- I’m interested in becoming a game designer using my composing skills and passion for games.
+- I’m interested in becoming a web developer and interactive designer, utilizing my composing skills and passion for games.
 - 🌱
 - 2020-2023: I’m currently learning Unreal Engine 5, C++, pixel art, 3D game design, and the German language!
-- 2024: I'm now experimenting with ChatGPT and making small Javascript web-apps to learn.
+- 2024: I'm now experimenting with ChatGPT and making small JavaScript web-apps to learn.
 - 2025: I'm enrolled at Humber Polytechnic for Web Development to get coding for real!
 - 💞️
-- I’m looking to collaborate on a game jam, to meet new creators.
+- I’m looking to collaborate on a game jam to meet new creators.
 - 📫
 - How to reach me: we can get in touch over email at pslempers@gmail.com